RBOrtmann/interactive-cd/README.md

 ## Install

-clone repo locally, edit variables in `main.sh` to point to the correct files
+Clone repo locally and edit the variables in `main.sh` to reflect where you're keeping the Python script.

 ## Use